Are you already enrolled in Project Access? Here is some information to help you be successful in the program.

 First, please be sure to save all your income information (pay stubs, etc.) while you are enrolled.
 You will need those documents if we are able to consider you for an extension.

 Your Project Access card tells you the date when your enrollment ends.
-About a month before that ending date, we will send you a postcard about extensions.
+About a month before that ending date, we will send you a postcard about an extension.
 When you get that postcard, you should call us right away to ask for an extension.
 If you do not call us, your enrollment will end on the date listed on your card.
 Even if you don’t get a card, you should call us about three to four weeks before your enrollment ends.

 When you ask for an extension, please have the following information ready: